 Famous ruin pubs like Szimpla can give you the unique mixture of the communist era and the modern bar trends.

-If you’re more into culture and sights, the city’s 86 museums including the Museum of Fine Arts, the House of Terror, and the National Gallery in the Castle will surely please you.
+If you’re more into culture and sights, the city’s 86 museums including the Museum of Fine Arts, the National Museum, and the National Gallery in the Castle will surely please you.

 2 – Eger